 At Christmas time there is not just one, but several gorgeous Christmas markets in the city.
 The most famous is probably the Old Town Square one, but also the Christmas markets at Prague Castle, the Republic Square, and Wenceslas Square, as well as the others, are definitely worth a visit.
 In addition, Prague offers its visitors an ice skating rink from mid-November to mid-March.

 You should definitely take a walk over the Charles Bridge.
 Covered with snow, this popular sight looks all the more beautiful.
 But also Prague Castle and the Town Hall Clock cannot be missed at any visit to the Czech capital.

-Extra tip: Do not leave Prague without enjoying a delicious Trdelnik.
+Extra tip: Do not leave Prague without enjoying a delicious Trdelnik, one of the best traditional foods in the Czech Republic.
 Just don’t break your tongue when ordering;)

 Temperature*: 30 – 46°F/ -1 – 8°C

 For those who want to have a look at authentic German Christmas markets this winter, Hamburg, the pearl in the German north, is a fantastic destination.
 The city on the Elbe is definitely one of the most beautiful cities in Germany for me and a real must-see if you are traveling in Central Europe.